mike111-droid/HWWireGuard-android/README.md

 This is an implementation of WireGuardHSM for Android using the WireGuardGoBackend.
 This is the staging branch to prevent pollution in the main branch.

+## Structure
+The main new classes are in the *ui* package in the subfolder *hwwireguard*.
+Other changes that are necessary in the code iteself sould be marked by the tags:
+/* Custom change begin */
+// Additional Code
+/* Custom change end */

 ## Building

 ```